adavarski/docker-owasp-depcheck/README.md

-### Simple script ideal for integration into a DevSecOps J.Pipelines
+### Simple script ideal for integration into a DevSecOps pipelines

 #### OWASP Dependency-Check